thomasglenngit/mrRoboger2/README.md

 ## Known Bugs:

-This page has a link to a French version that doesn't always work.
+This page had a link to a French version that doesn't work, but worked pretty well going from the French to English version.
 I'm still trying to figure that one out...
-French version: https://thomasglenngit.github.io/monsieurR
+French version: https://thomasglenngit.github.io/monsieurR.

+It doesn't work, so I got rid of it.

+I have been trying to find out a way to filter out non-numeric entries and have come up short.
+However, I've left code in the document (coded-out) that I thought should work, but haven't been able to get it to do so.
+If you have any advice, please let me know.

 ## Support and contact details